Though the day itself isn't until November, many are already wondering what Black Friday 2020 will look like this year.

 At the start of lockdown, Amazon limited its deliveries to priority items for at-risk customers.
 This meant items that qualified for free next-day delivery via Amazon Prime still took several days if not weeks to arrive.

-So be warned: this year, just because you've beaten the crowd and bought that last 43in OLED 4K HD TV, it doesn't mean you'll get it in time for Christmas or the holidays (which is another reason to buy early if you see a good deal head of Black Friday).
+So be warned: this year, just because you've beaten the crowd and bought that last 43in OLED 4K HD TV, it doesn't mean you'll get it in time for Christmas or the holidays (which is another reason to buy early if you see a good deal ahead of Black Friday).

 4. Lottery systems